oroinc/documentation/bundles/commerce/WebsiteSearchBundle/indexation.rst

 Index Groups
 ^^^^^^^^^^^^

-The index is divided into groups, which include specific fields that should be used in the update process.
+The index is divided into groups (``$fieldGroups``), each group includes specific fields that should be used in the update process.

 Out of the box, the following indexation field groups are configured for the Product entity: